mnemnion/JLpeg.jl/docs/src/index.md

 - #TODO the built-ins

-With the exception of the built-in `:true` check, a check will always fail if the pattern hasn't captured a mark with the same key.
+With the exception of the built-in `:always` check, a check will always fail if the pattern hasn't captured a mark with the same key.
 This includes user-provided functions, which won't trigger if a mark isn't found.